Last Updated on May 27, 2026 by Dr Gary Danko

 Your nervous system’s job is to keep you alive.
 If it has learned that stillness is risky—because of long-term stress, emotional strain, or past experiences—it may resist the full surrender that sleep requires.
 One way it resists?
 By slamming the brakes with a jolt.

 The same chronic stress that affects your sleep in other ways, like lying awake feeling overwhelmed, plays a role here too.
-If you want to see that bigger picture, you might resonate with how stress affects sleep.
+If you want to see the bigger picture behind these reactions, you may also relate to sleep anxiety symptoms and how chronic stress patterns affect the nervous system during sleep.

 Why Your Subconscious Interrupts the Descent Into Sleep